unforbidable/tfcplus-bids/README.md

 * [Coarse Flour](../../wiki/Coarse-Flour) - made with Saddle Quern
 * [Porridge](../../wiki/Porridge) - early game food from grain
 * [Plug and Feather](../../wiki/Plug-And-Feather) - special wedges used for quarrying
+* [Stone Press](../../wiki/Stone-Press) - lever based pressing device, used for extractring juices and oils from berries and fruits

 ### Contributions